Why Walmart Is Good for America (and Maybe Your Portfolio)

 The Gap Between the Rich and the Poor

-In other words, what really matters in a society is the standard of living experienced by the average citizen (which, for better or worse, is typically measured as Gross Domestic Product [GDP] per capita).
-In the 1950's, gas, as a percentage of household income, was far more expensive than it is today; middle-class automobiles didn't boast things such as air conditioning, let alone Apple CarPlay, heated seats, and navigation systems.
+In other words, what really matters in a society is the standard of living experienced by the average citizen (which, for better or worse, is typically measured as gross domestic product [GDP] per capita).
+In the 1950s, gas, as a percentage of household income, was far more expensive than it is today; middle-class automobiles didn't boast amenities such as air conditioning, let alone Apple CarPlay, heated seats, and navigation systems.
 Yet, here we are, lamenting the growing disparity between classes.

 We're spending so much time envious of the size of the other kid's pizza we fail to realize that in the last fifty years, the pizza has gone from a medium to a large so that in an absolute sense, even the poorest among us are far better off than they were just a short time ago.